MateuszMachowina/tableau/Global Weather & Cost of Living Dashboard/README.md

 ## 📁 Project Files

-- `index.html` – Webpage with embedded Tableau dashboards (can be hosted with GitHub Pages)
 - `Global Weather & Cost of Living Dashboard.twb` – Tableau Workbook containing all logic, visuals, and data connections

 ---